Kohze/fireData/README.md

                  domain = "rdashboard.page.link")
 ```

-setting the flag short to FALSE in the parameters will result in an UNGUESSABLE , which consists out of the domain and a 17 characters path component.
+setting the flag *short* to FALSE in the parameters will result in an UNGUESSABLE , which consists out of the domain and a 17 characters path component.
 By default this functions returns a short link, where the path components only contains 4 characters.

-Additionally it is possible to define the social media meta tags using social_title, social_description and social_image_link.
+Additionally it is possible to define the social media meta tags using *social_title*, *social_description* and *social_image_link*.

 ![fireData](http://frapbot.kohze.com/fireData/related2.jpg)